abpio/abp-commercial-docs/en/others/penetration-test-report.md

 providerName=C&providerKey=EfCoreNonTierZap_Web_Public_Tiered&providerKeyDisplayName=%
 3C%2Fh5%3E%3CscrIpt%3Ealert%281%29%3B%3C%2FscRipt%3E%3Ch5%3E

-The above URL reported to be vulnerable against "Cross Site Scripting (Reflected)" attack.
+The above URL was reported to be vulnerable to a "Cross Site Scripting (Reflected)" attack.
 We fixed this problem, see the following PR for the changes: https://github.com/abpframework/abp/pull/15519.

 ### External Redirect [Risk: High] - False Positive